|A Great Guide to the Gardens|

 |A 'Raspberry' Sage|

 Raspberry Autumn Sage (Salvia greggii 'Raspberry') is a dwarf perennial shrub native to Texas and Mexico whose bright raspberry flowers make it standout in every garden.
 Ideal for dry areas, it can reach 4 feet tall and as wide and flowers from spring to fall.
 It does best in full sun and must have well-drained soil.
 Hardy to zone 7, it needs protection to make it through winter in the Ozarks.

-The Ox-Eye Daisy (Chrysanthemum leucanthemum) can be a cheery presence in the garden with its abundance of white flowers with sunny yellow center.
-This meadow flower blooms in spring and summer.Though sold in nurseries for the garden, in the wild it's considered a noxious weed in many states.
-The plant can grow to 3 feet tall and and as wide and does well in average soils and sunny to partically shady exposures.
+Ox-Eye Daisy (Chrysanthemum leucanthemum) is always a cheery presence in the garden, with its great profusion of white flowers.
+This meadow flower with the sunny yellow centers blooms in spring and summer.Though loved by gardeners, in many states it's considered a noxious weed.
+The plant can grow to 3 feet tall and and as wide and does well in average soils and sunny to especially shady exposures.

 'Ramona' Clematis (Clematis 'Ramona') is a climbing vine that can reach 12 feet in height with a 3-6-foot spread and produces large, 7-inch-diameter pale lavender flowers from May into September.
 It likes full sun to part shade.
 This clematis is simply excellent for walls, trellises, arbors, porches, and other structures, and in addition makes an superb ground cover.
 Hot tip: 'Ramona' can also be trained to grow over and through large shrubs, stumps, or, for that matter, virtually anything to provide unusually beautiful, and novel, effects.

 We couldn't find a label for this remarkable clematis but decided to include it anyway because, well, we can't imagine anything more purple.
 (We'll find out the variety and post it as soon as possible.
 Honest.
 We will.
 We really will.)